James Randi Educational Foundation

-James Randi Educational Foundation (JREF) is an American grant-making institution founded in 1996 by magician and skeptic James Randi.
+The James Randi Educational Foundation (JREF) is an American grant-making institution founded in 1996 by magician and skeptic James Randi.
 As a nonprofit organization, the mission of JREF includes educating the public and the media on the dangers of accepting unproven claims, and to support research into paranormal claims in controlled scientific experimental conditions.
 The organization announced its change to a grant-making foundation in September 2015.

 The organization previously administered the One Million Dollar Paranormal Challenge, a prize of one million U.S. dollars to anyone who could demonstrate a supernatural or paranormal ability under agreed-upon scientific testing criteria.
-JREF also maintains a legal defense fund to assist persons who are attacked as a result of investigating or criticizing those making paranormal claims.

 The organization has been funded through member contributions, grants, and conferences, though it ceased accepting memberships after 2015.
-For several years the JREF website published the blog Swift, which included news and information as well as exposés of paranormal claimants.
+For several years, the JREF website published the blog Swift, which included news and information as well as exposés of paranormal claimants.

 History

-The JREF officially came into existence on February 29, 1996, when it was registered as a nonprofit corporation in the State of Delaware in the United States.
-On April 3, 1996, Randi formally announced the creation of the JREF through his email hotline.
-It is now headquartered in Falls Church, Virginia.
+The James Randi Educational Foundation (JREF) officially came into existence on February 29, 1996, when it was registered as a nonprofit corporation in the State of Delaware in the United States.
+On April 3, 1996, James Randi formally announced the creation of JREF through his email hotline.

-Randi says Johnny Carson was a major sponsor, giving several six-figure donations.
+JREF is now headquartered in Falls Church, Virginia.

-The officers of the JREF are:
+Randi stated that Johnny Carson was a major sponsor, giving several six-figure donations.